Pseudo-Nambu-Goldstone bosons and tachyons in flux compactification: Six-dimensional Yang-Mills theories with flux compactification

-In this section, we will try to compute the scalar spectrum of a model with an SU(2) gauge symmetry with flux compactification on a torus.
-As supersymmetry does not play any role in our model, we will work in a non-supersymmetric model.
-A priori, the presence of tachyons should not be due to supersymmetry.
-Indeed, the Bachas formula (\ref{Bachas_equation}) predicts the presence of tachyon without considering supersymmetry.
-We consider the kinetic Lagrangian for a 6D vector field.
+In this section, we compute the scalar spectrum of a model with a $SU(2)$ gauge symmetry with flux compactification on a torus and show that it contains tachyonic modes.
+We consider the kinetic Lagrangian for a six-dimensional vector field